Quantum Holonomy Fields

-Let, for example, $\Alg$ be the category of unital complex associative algebras.
-The algebra $\C$ is an initial object of this category.
+See for example the first pages of \cite{zhang} The first example of an algebraic category is provided by the category of complex unital commutative algebras endowed with the usual tensor product of algebras.
+The initial object is $\mathbb{C}$.
+As the second example of an algebraic category, let $\Alg$ be the category of complex unital associative algebras (with algebra morphisms as morphisms of the category $\Alg$).
+The algebra $\C$ is an initial object of this category (here we use the fact that the algebras are unital).
 Moreover, given two algebras $A$ and $B$, we can form the algebra $A\sqcup B$ freely generated by $A$ and $B$, the units of $A$ and $B$ being identified with the unit of $A\free B$.
 This algebra can be described as a quotient of the tensor algebra:

 Concretely, $A\free B$ is the vector space of all formal linear combinations of alternating words in elements of $A$ and $B$.
-Any occurrence of the units of $A$ or $B$ in one of these words can be ignored, and multiplication of words is given by concatenation followed, in the case where they belong to the same algebra, by the multiplication of the last letter of the first word with the first letter of the second.
+Any occurrence of the units of $A$ or $B$ in one of these words can be ignored, and the multiplication of words is given by concatenation followed, in the case where they belong to the same algebra, by the multiplication of the last letter of the first word with the first letter of the second.